marlon-gracietti/marlon-gracietti/README.md

 I am a Senior Cloud Engineer with over 15 years of experience in the technology industry.
 I specialize in the design, modernization, and migration of cloud-based solutions, with a strong focus on platforms like AWS and Azure.
 My technical skills span a wide range of technologies, including Kubernetes, Terraform, and FinOps principles, enabling me to drive significant operational efficiency and cost reductions.

 I am passionate about developing scalable, secure, and high-performance solutions.
-My expertise extends to programming in languages such as .NET, Python, Go, JavaScript, and HCL, and I have a strong background in both relational and NoSQL databases.
+My expertise extends to programming in languages such as .NET, Python, Go, JavaScript, and Terraform (HCL), and I have a strong background in both relational and NoSQL databases.
 As a DevSecOps advocate, I ensure that security is integral to every project from the start.

 ---